AerospaceNU/better-engine-control-software/src/README.md

 And finally, these objects need synchronization.
 There has to be something to hand `WatchDog` the sensor data from `IPhysicalBoundary`, there has to be something to tell `Sequencer` that `ICommBoundary` wants it to run a sequence, etc. This is the job of the `IECS` object.
+This `IECS` object also exposes methods that can be called to do commands.

 If you look at the subfolders here, it should be pretty self-explanatory which folders contain which parts.